 Nutritional yeast is by far the best vitamin B12 food for vegans or vegetarians.
 It contains about 8.3-24 mg per ¼ cup, which comes out to 345-1000% of your daily value.

 That means that just one tablespoon already covers just about all your daily vitamin B12 needs.
-Nutrition yeast is a great alternative to cheese, especially parmesan, so simply add some on top of whatever you would have added cheese to.
+Nutrition yeast is a great alternative to cheese, especially parmesan cheese, so simply add some on top of whatever you would have added cheese to.
+It adds a great umami taste.

 #2: Cow’s milk

-If you are a vegetarian, plain ole cow’s milk is a great way to get some vitamin B12 in your diet.
+If you are a vegetarian, plain ole cow’s milk can be a reliable source of vitamin B12 in your diet.
 It contains about 1.3 mg per 1 cup, which is about 54% of your daily value.
 So with just two cups of milk per day, you’ve already covered your vitamin B12 needs.

 If you choose to avoid dairy, some plant based milk alternatives are fortified with vitamin B12, so be sure to check the label.
 It should list vitamin B12 or cobalamin as an ingredient and list how many mg and what percent value the milk provides.